spectrocloud/librarium/content/docs/04-clusters/3-cluster-management.md

 * [RBAC and NS Support](/clusters/cluster-management/cluster-rbac) - RoleBindings and ClusterRoleBindings are Role-Based Access Control (RBAC) concepts that allow granular control over cluster-wide resources as well as namespaced resources.
 Palette provides the ability to specify these bindings to configure granular RBAC rules.
 Palette also can define new namespaces for the cluster and manage (remove, assign quota, assign role bindings, etc.) them.

-* [Add-on Pack Status and Monitoring](/clusters/cluster-management/pack-monitoring)- Packs associated with the cluster you are monitoring are displayed with information on the status and the installation progress of the Add-on Packs.
+* [Add-on Pack Status and Monitoring](/clusters/cluster-management/pack-monitoring) - Packs associated with the cluster you are monitoring are displayed with information on the status and the installation progress of the Add-on Packs.
 The pack statuses appear as gray indicating as an initial onboarding and before deployment status, green representing a successful installation, blue as processing the installation, and red as a failed install and requires attention.

+* [Palette Webctl](/clusters/cluster-management/palette-webctl#overview) - Palette leverages Kubectl through an in-built command line interface for the users to communicate with their workload clusters.

 <InfoBox>
 Palette supports new and existing clusters across public and private clouds.
 Furthermore, in public clouds, Palette supports managed Kubernetes cluster services such as EKS, AKS, etc. The capabilities described above may not be available for all cluster types or may work slightly different in some cluster types.
 Relevant sections will highlight these exceptions.